 Why: Before you start saying “eeewww,” first let me say this – grow up.
 And second let me say this – nearly 20 billion pads, tampons and applicators end up in North American landfills every year and an average North American woman uses over 11,000 tampons in her lifetime.
 Companies such as Natracare offer organic pads and tampons that are biodegradable and plastic free, but these products still produce a yearly carbon footprint of 3.4 kg of CO2 for an average woman.

 What to use instead: Ever heard of a menstrual cup?
 If not, it’s exactly what it sounds like.
 A soft silicone cup that catches menstrual flow, which you then rinse out and use again.
 Not only are menstrual cups better for the environment, but some women even report that using them has reduced their cycle length, erased cramps and helped balance hormones.
 Another option is period-proof panties.
 Already popular in countries such as Asia, women in Canada and the US are just starting to explore the options – and there are a lot of them!
-According to this website, the best performing leak-proof period panties are made by Modibodi.
+According to this website, the best performing leak-proof period panties are Modibodi.
 They also sell period-proof swimwear!

 Making small changes in our day to day life may seem like peanuts in the grand scheme of things, but it’s our greatest power as individual humans.
 Refraining from buying products that harm the environment (and ourselves!) tells companies we want something different.
 And, looking at all the alternatives out there these days – it sounds like they’re listening!
 Are you willing to give up (or already have given up) any of these unsustainable products?
 Leave me a comment below and consider sharing this post with all your sustainability-loving friends!